-After a few lessons your muscles will have become conditioned to horse riding so will no longer ache.
-You’ll probably realise after one lesson that your legs don’t ache and haven’t done for a while – congratulations you’re well on the path to becoming a fully fledged rider now!
+After a few lessons, your muscles will have become conditioned to horse riding so you will no longer ache.
+You’ll probably realize after one lesson that your legs don’t ache and haven’t done for a while – congratulations you’re well on the path to becoming a fully-fledged rider now!

 Do I need any special equipment before I start to learn to ride a horse?

-In terms of the type of clothing you should wear it depends on whether you’re learning to ride English or Western style.
+In terms of the type of clothing, you should wear it depends on whether you’re learning to ride English or Western style.
 If you’re riding English then you’ll want to wear pants or trousers that are snug fitting but not too tight.
-If they’re too loose then you’ll find that your legs will bit pinched by the stirrup leathers.
-If, however, you’re riding Western then those saddles have fenders instead of stirrup leathers so won’t pinch your legs.
-When it comes to your top you just want something that is comfortable, but try to not wear something that will ‘flap’ too much as you don’t want to frighten the horse.
+If they’re too loose then you’ll find that your legs will be pinched by the stirrup leathers.
+If however, you’re riding Western then those saddles have fenders instead of stirrup leathers so won’t pinch your legs.
+When it comes to your top you just want something that is comfortable but try to not wear something that will ‘flap’ too much as you don’t want to frighten the horse.

 Do I need to have my own horse before I learn to ride?

 Absolutely not!
 You don’t need to have your own horse if you want to learn to ride, riding schools will provide a horse for you to learn on.
 If you do want to have your own horse though then you definitely can and some schools will even charge a lower fee for lessons if you bring your own horse.
 If you’re thinking about buying a horse to learn on then you might find this article on buying your first horse helpful.